plukacs/lab-governance/README.md

 - External screen.

 ### Policy: Insurance deductible
 - Company covers all devices with an insurance plan.
-In case somebody: physically breaks breaks, loosest or gets stolen a device outside the office than that person needs to pay the insurance deductible.
+In case somebody: physically breaks, looses or gets stolen a device outside the office than that person needs to pay the insurance deductible.

 ### Policy: Probation
 Probation period: 3 months.